K3NTAW/kenta-blue/Readme.md

-### Website kenta.blue
+### 🌐 Website Kenta.blue

-I am coding a website to learn CSS and HTML.
+<p> I am coding a website to learn CSS and HTML.</p>
-For this Website I intend to only use CSS and HTML and do all the animations or functions without a single line of JS.
+<p> For this Website I intend to only use CSS and HTML and do all the animations or functions without a single line of JS.</p>